midvalestudent/Math307/README.md

 * Markov chains
 * Google PageRank

-We will study a selection of these in this class.
-Each application will be preceded by discussion of the relevant concepts from Linear Algebra.
+We will study a selection of these applications in this class.
+Each application will include a discussion of the relevant concepts from linear algebra.
 These will be partly review from your previous linear algebra course and partly new material.
-You will also learn how to do Linear Algebra on a computer using MATLAB or Python.
+You will do larger linear algebra calculations on a computer.

+## Computing Resources

+If you wish to use Python or R for computing, one option is the [JupyterHub](https://ubc.syzygy.ca) online computing environment.
+Log in with your UBC CWL and start writing programs immediately: no prerequisites other than a supported web browser are required.

 ## Grading Scheme

-Your grade will be determined by the Written Homework, Midterm, and Exam, as follows
+Your grade will be determined by in-class quizzes, one midterm exam, and the final exam, as follows

-* H = score on Written Homework.
-Lowest Homework will be dropped
-* M = score on Midterm
-* E = score on Final Exam

-Final Grade = 0.15 * H + 0.35 * M + 0.50 * E

-The instructor reserves the right to revise or round off grades if the circumstances warrant.
-Scaling of the raw grade may be required to ensure consistency from section to section and year to year.

-## Midterms & Final Exam

-There will be a final cumulative exam that will be held in April.
-There will be one 50-minute written midterm held in class.
-The midterm date is Tuesday 1 March.

-If a student misses a midterm, that student shall provide a formal documented excuse such as a doctor’s note within one week or a mark of zero (0) will be entered for that midterm.
-If you are to miss a midterm due to religious observance, two weeks written notice is required by the student.
-See the UBC full policy on this for more information.
-There will be NO make-up midterms.
-Any tests missed with legitimate reasons will have their final exam re-weighted

-## Assignments

-There will be weekly written homework assignments assigned in class.
-The written homeworks are due at the beginning of class on their due dates.
-Late homework will not be accepted, but the lowest homework grade will be dropped.

-## Extra help

-Drop-in Tutorials: There is a drop-in tutorial centre located on the third floor of LSK.
-The AMS offers [tutoring services](http://tutoring.ams.ubc.ca/).

-## Cheating

-It is the student’s obligation to inform himself or herself of the applicable standards for academic honesty.
-Students must be aware that standards at the University of British Columbia may be different from those in secondary schools or at other institutions.
-If a student is in any doubt as to the standard of academic honesty in a particular course or assignment, then the student must consult with the instructor as soon as possible, and in no case should a student submit an assignment if the student is not clear on the relevant standard of academic honesty.
+* 20% in-class quizzes
+* 30% midterm
+* 50% final exam

+Quizzes will be held in class twice per week.